jmlaubach/100_Day_Python/README.md

 4. It is likely that many projects may not be coded in the most optimal way.
 This is due to one of three reasons:
-    a.
-I didn't think of a better solution at the time
+    a) I didn't think of a better solution at the time,
-    b.
-I was encouraged to build an application using only concepts I had learned already
+    b) I was encouraged to build an application using only concepts I had learned already,
-    c.
-I hadn't learned a better way to implement something at that point When this is the case, it is possible I may go back and adjust code in the future should I feel like improving certain applications.
+    c) I hadn't learned a better way to implement something at that point.
+When this is the case, it is possible I may go back and adjust code in the future should I feel like improving certain applications.